 Where are you right now?

-Bonus question: Are you aware of any organizations that could help us connect with diverse sources?
+Bonus question: Are you aware of any organizations that could help us connect with underrepresented sources?

 NOTE: If you are interviewing a source in Europe, you have to first ask permission to ask these questions.
 You can say, “I’d like to ask you your gender identity, race, age and geographic location.
 Is that OK?”